Louis Traxler Mansion

 Help PDI bring Dayton's endangered historic properties back to life!

 Our Endangered Properties Committee provides resources and raises funds to proactively stabilize and/or obtain control of these irreplaceable properties.
 Preservation Dayton maintains an annual list of the Ten Most Endangered properties for intervention, as nominated by you and selected by the Endangered Properties Committee.
 Visit our Top 10 Endangered Properties page to see the full list of other nominees.
-If you have an urgent request for an at-risk historic property, please contact us at preservationdayton227@gmail.com.
+If you have an urgent request for an at-risk historic property, please contact us at [email protected].

 Please donate today!
 Your contribution, large or small, will save Dayton's historic structures before they are lost forever.